Hole in the Wall (Vietnamese game show): Gameplay

 The game consists of two teams of three people.
 A hobby, occupation, or a location may serve as the team names.
 Two lifeguards — one male, and one female — sit poolside.
 The contestants wear silver Spandex zentai unitards and red or blue helmets, elbow pads and knee pads.
 Contestants must jump through the hole without breaking it and without falling into the water.
 At least one foot must be in the play area at all times.
 A replay is shown after each wall has passed.
 If a wall is not cleared, a diagram is shown of the best method.
 The game consists of five rounds: Solo Wall, Double Wall, Triple Wall, Speed Wall, and the Final Wall.

 Solo Wall

 After each team is announced, the team captain enters the play area.
 After a three-second countdown, the wall is shown.
 If the captain fails to "clear" the wall, either by falling into the pool or damaging the wall as it passes, the team earns zero points.
 Clearing the wall earns ten points.
 The opposing team captain then tries a different wall.

 Double Wall

 The two non-captains on each team then compete on a Double Wall.
-The team earns twenty points if both players clear the wall.
+If both players clear the wall, the team earns twenty points.
 If either player fails to clear, they earn zero points.